Introducing Grid WAR: Rethinking WAR for Starting Pitchers: Defining Grid for starting pitchers

-Now, we estimate the function $g=g(R|S,O)$ which, assuming both teams have league-average offenses, computes the probability that, starting midway through an inning with $O \in \{0,1,2\}$ outs and base-state
+Now, we estimate the function $g=g(r|S,O)$ which, assuming both teams have league-average offenses, computes the probability that, starting midway through an inning with $O \in \{0,1,2\}$ outs and base-state

-a team scores exactly $R$ runs through the end of the inning.
-We estimate $g(R|S,O)$ using the empirical distribution, for $R \in \{0,...,13\}$.
-Specifically, we bin and average over the variables $(R,S,O)$, using data from every game from 2010 to 2019.
+a team scores exactly $r$ runs through the end of the inning.
+We estimate $g(r|S,O)$ using the empirical distribution.
+Specifically, we bin and average over the variables $(r,S,O)$, using data from every game from 2010 to 2019.
 Because $g$ isn't significantly different across innings, we use data from each of the first eight innings.

-In Figure \ref{fig:g0} we plot the distribution of $g(R|S,O=0)$, with $O=0$ outs, for each base-state $S$.
-With no men on base ($S=000$), 0 runs allowed for the rest of the inning is most likely.
-With bases loaded ($S=111$), 1 run allowed for the rest of the inning is most likely, and there is a fat tail expressing that 2 through 5 runs through the rest of the inning are also reasonable occurrences.
-With men on second and third, 2 runs allowed for the rest of the inning is most likely, but the tail is skinnier than that of bases loaded.
+In Figure \ref{fig:g0} we visualize $g(r|S,O=0)$, with $O=0$ outs, for each base-state $S$.